pho-veteran/videomeet/webrtc-flow-diagram.md

 ### How this flow works in the app

-1. **Join room (signaling)**: Both browsers connect to the Socket.io server and emit `join-room`.
+1. **Join room**: Both browsers connect to the Socket.io server and emit `join-room`.
 The server replies with current participants and host info.
 2. **Choose initiator**: The client with the lower `socketId` acts as initiator to avoid glare (both offering at once).
-3. **Offer/Answer exchange**: The initiator’s `SimplePeer` produces an SDP offer (includes codecs, tracks, and—because `trickle: false`—candidates).
-The responder applies the offer, generates an SDP answer, and sends it back.
+3. **Offer/Answer exchange**: The initiator creates an SDP offer and sends it to the responder via the signaling server.
+The responder generates an SDP answer and sends it back.
-4. **ICE**: Trickle ICE is disabled, so candidates are bundled inside the SDP; no separate candidate events are exchanged.
-5. **P2P media**: After both sides set remote/local descriptions, the browsers establish a direct peer-to-peer connection and stream media directly.
+4. **P2P connection**: After the offer/answer exchange, the browsers establish a direct peer-to-peer connection and stream media directly.

 ---